-Social Security Administration Benefits For Those In Need
+Social Security Disability Benefits for Those in Need

-Every day, millions of people across the country struggle to meet their needs.
+Every day, millions of people across the country struggle to meet their needs due to some kind of disability.
 They struggle with daily demands.
 They struggle with family and friends.
 They endure hardships and barriers that few people can fully understand.
 Many people, sadly, simply cannot function without help.
 Fortunately, that help exists.

 Although the assistance type itself may differ, the objective remains the same.
 The SSA aims to assist people who struggle with normal, healthy living.
 Many social security beneficiaries are old.
 Many are disabled or poor.
-Others are injured and unable to perform the way they once did.
+Others are injured and unable to perform their job or routine tasks the way they once did.
 Across the country, the SSA provides the social safety net on which these people rely.

-Just remember: not all people in need qualify for social security assistance.
-In fact, many applicants for these social benefits struggle to get approved.
+However, not all people in need ultimately qualify for social security assistance.
+In fact, many individuals who apply for these social security benefits struggle to get approved.
 The application and approval process for social security can be long and difficult.
 If you are considering applying for benefits, you may need help.

 Hiring A Social Security Disability Attorney

-When applying based on disability, an applicant must show that the disability is a total disability.
+- When applying for social security disability, an applicant must show that the disability is a total disability.
 Social Security only administers payments to people with a medical condition that is severe and lasting.
 The condition must be expected to last at least 12 continuous months, or result in death.

-You will not receive disability benefits if you have a partial disability or short-term disability.
-So before you go looking online for a “SSA Office Near Me,” make sure you understand your disability.
-A top social security attorney can help.
+- You will not receive disability benefits if you have a partial disability or a short-term disability.
+So, before you go looking online for a “Social Security Lawyers Near Me,” make sure you understand your disability.
+A seasoned social security attorney can help.
 Once you have received help, it’s time to apply to the right program for you.

-The Social Security Disability insurance (SSDI) program is for individuals who are disabled and mostly unable to work.
+Social Security Disability Insurance (SSDI) is for individuals who are disabled and mostly unable to work.
 This program delivers monthly benefits based on your previous work history.
-You must have worked both recently, and frequently, enough to meet the SSA’s requirements.
+You must have worked both recently and frequently enough to meet the SSA’s requirements.

 The SSA calculates your work history based on “work credits.”

-Before you call your local Social Security Disability Phone Number, be sure to have an idea of your number of work credits.
-If you have barely worked, you have barely paid into social security.
-This means you will likely be denied SSDI benefits.
+- If you have barely worked, you have barely paid into social security.
+This means you could be denied SSDI benefits.

-Most people must have 40 work credits, with half of them obtained in the last decade before becoming disabled.
-Generally, the younger the applicant, the fewer work credits required.
+- Most people must have 40 work credits, with half of them obtained in the last decade before becoming disabled.
+Generally, the younger the applicant, the fewer work the credits required.

-The SSA considers “income” the money you receive from your wages, benefits, and pensions.
+- The SSA considers “income” the money you receive from your wages, benefits, and pensions.
 This also includes food and shelter.
 Each state has different income limits.
-By “resources,” the SSA considers things that you own, including: real estate, cash, stocks and bonds.
+In terms of “resources,” the SSA considers all your assets including, real estate, cash, stocks and bonds.

-The best social security lawyer can help you in making these determinations and in dealing with Social Security administrators.
+- Other things you own may be considered resources.
+An experienced social security lawyer can help you in making these determinations and in dealing with Social Security administrators.
 If you are applying to either of these programs based on disability, you must prove the extent of that disability.
-Your disabling condition(s) must prevent you from what is called substantial gainful activity (SGA).
+Your disabling condition(s) must prevent you from engaging in Substantial Gainful Activity (SGA).

-SGA is important to consider because it sets a cut-off for monthly earnings.
+- SGA is important to consider because it sets a cut-off for monthly earnings.
 If you are able to work and exceed a certain monthly income, you are said to be engaging in SGA.
-If you are capable of engaging in SGA, you will likely not be approved for benefits.
+If you are capable of engaging in SGA, you may not be approved for benefits.

-There are many ways social security administrators will evaluate your capacity for work.
+- There are many ways social security administrators will evaluate your capacity for work.
 You may have to argue that your disability is sufficiently disabling.
 In some cases, your medical condition may not be listed according to Social Security’s “blue book.”
-If this is the case, you will have to fully prove you are disabled.

 Even If You’ve Been Denied Benefits – We Can Assist